paritytech/cumulus/README.md

 # Encointer Parachain:

 This is the repository to run encointer as a parachain in the rococo-v1 testnet.
-It is forked from the Cumulus repo and only adds the encointer-pallets and configuration.
+It is forked from the [Cumulus](https://github.com/paritytech/cumulus) repository and only adds the encointer-pallets and configuration.

 ## Launch a local setup including a Relay Chain and a Parachain